yuvraj788/E_commerce_prediction/README.md

 ## Dataset

-The dataset contains customer transaction details with features like:
+The dataset contains customer details with features like:

-- Customer demographics
-- Purchase history
-- Seasonal trends
+- Time on App
+- Time on Website
-- Product categories
+- e mail
+- Length of Membership
+- Yearly Amount Spent (output feature)

 ## Steps Involved